TerraDiscordBot/Devlopement/README.md

 # Welcome 🎉
-This is a discord bot template which is for message content and slash bot for aoi.js
+This is a discord bot template which is for slash bot for aoi.js